WCoetser/Trl.PegParser/Readme.md

 _Trs.PegParser_ supports left recursion and contains safeguards against infinite loops in grammers due to cyclical non-terminal definitions.

-An example of a simple parser for adding up numbers can be found in the `Trs.PegParser` folder of this repository.
+An example of a simple parser for adding up numbers can be found in the `Trs.PegParser.SampleApp` folder of this repository.

 # Simple Example - Parsing only